JanST123/Huhu/README.md

 ## The History (and why OpenSource)

 I started working on the Huhu project in August of 2013.
-It was not planned as an open source project, but as an "one-man show" bringing in millions of euro's ;-)
+It was not planned as an open source project, but as an alternative to WhatsApp offering more security and possibilities, e.g. use it in a browser and therefore on a normal PC.
 I wasn't in a hurry developing the app and i did it in my sparetime after i came home from my job.
-When Facebook bought WhatsApp.....
+When Facebook bought WhatsApp, alternative messengers started so spring up like mushrooms - some of them with big investors in the background.
+To the same effect the requirements to a messenger app started to grow, mainly concerning security things.